Loading...

 Exercise Regularly

-Engage in regular physical activity, which can improve your body’s ability to use insulin effectively and manage glucose levels.
+Engage in regular physical activity, such as walking or cycling, which can help improve your body’s insulin sensitivity and regulate blood sugar levels.

 healthspan-mbl